The Question: Do people scroll below the fold?

 Are my pages too long?

-It seems like marketers have been asking about this question for as long as we have been building websites.
+It seems like marketers have been asking this question for as long as we have been building websites.
 10 years ago there was a website called Life Below 600px by Paddy Donnelly designed to prove that people do scroll and read below the fold.
 Back then, the fold started from 600px onwards, when our typical screen resolution was only 800px by 600px.
 In Paddy’s website, you have to scroll past 600px to read the rest of the content, and judging by the number of comments at the bottom of the website, it’s fair to say that people do scroll.

 Before we continue, let’s tackle another question first – what is the fold?
 The fold is a term used by web designers and marketers to describe a browser window’s bottom edge.
 “Above the fold” refers to web content that is visible above the bottom edge when a page first loads.
 “Below the fold” refers to the portion of the page that requires scrolling to see.